Shouldn’t travel be about more than just Instagram photos?

 I’ve been running this website for more than two years before finally sitting down and writing a section talking about myself like this, but I figure it’s finally time to let people know who I am.

 1998 was a great year for me because that’s the year I was born in Newcastle, Australia.
-At the age of five my parents picked up and moved us to the UAE, where we lived for another half decade before moving again to Canada.
+At five my parents picked up and moved us to the UAE, where we lived for another half decade before moving again to Canada.
 During that time I was lucky enough to travel, and by the time I was ten I had taken trips to Turkey, Syria, India, Sri Lanka, Egypt, the UK, and Germany with my family.
 What those trips had in common is that we were never just relaxing in an all-inclusive resort somewhere; instead we were out exploring, getting food poisoning and getting lost.

 It was awesome.